3scale/3scale-operator/doc/operator-user-guide.md

           hpa: true
 ```
 Removing hpa field or setting enabled to false will remove the HPA for the component.
 Once `enabled: true` you can manually edit the HPA instances that are created to optimize your [configuration](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
+With hpa enabled it overrides and ignores values for replicas and resources for apicast production, backend listener and worker.

 #### Setting custom TopologySpreadConstraints